 Why See a Prosthodontist?

-Choosing a prosthodontist means choosing the best for your mouth in terms of health and aesthetics.
+Choosing a Prosthodontist means choosing the best for your mouth in terms of health and aesthetics.
 A prosthodontist specializes in restoring and enhancing smiles to their highest capacity.
-Advanced training beyond dental school gives prosthodontists the additional skills needed to treat complex cases and help patients achieve maximum aesthetics and comprehensive oral health.
+Advanced training beyond dental school gives prosthodontists the additional skills needed to treat complex cases and help patients achieve optimum function, maximum aesthetics and comprehensive oral health.

 Advanced deterioration of a patient’s teeth usually creates issues besides loss of tooth or tooth structure which can be addressed by our office.
 While we may serve as the “architect” of a dental treatment plan, we often collaborate with your general dentist and other specialists to facilitate the complete treatment of your condition.